KinMet – Kinetics and Metabolism

-The 2015 KinMet Meeting, May 6 in San Francisco
+The 2016 KinMet Meeting, Wednesday May 4 in Nashville

-The 2015 San Francisco KinMet Meeting will be held Wednesday, May 6 at the Hilton San Francisco Union Square.
-The ATVB meeting starts the following morning, May 7, in the same hotel.
+The 2016 Nashville KinMet Meeting will be held Wednesday, May 4 at the Omni Nashville Hotel.
+The ATVB meeting starts the following morning, May 5, in the same hotel.

 A full program of presentations about new and exciting lab methods, modeling approaches and studies of lipoprotein metabolism will be available on the Meetings webpage closer to the May meeting.
 Past presentations at the KinMet meeting are listed on the Past Meetings page.